hartmetzls/audio_to_midi/proposal.md

 Because of the way we can segment and shape audio data and because neural networks are well-suited for handling data of multiple dimensions, my first attempt will use a Convolutional Neural Network.
 CNNs are well-suited for problems for which the spatial information of the input (in this case, the presence of notes over time) needs to be preserved.
 In previous automatic music transcription research, such as An End-to-End Neural Network for Polyphonic Piano Music Transcription (referenced above), CNNs have proven to be relatively effective at determine pitches present within a given time frame.

 I plan to construct a CNN of multiple layers.
 I intend to try multiple layer combinations.
-I expect my final network will have a max pooling layer after every one or two convolutional layers.
+I expect my final network will have a pooling layer after every one or two convolutional layers.
 I'll experiment with multiple activation functions, including ReLU, Sigmoid, softmax.
-I plan to train the NN on 75-80% of the data in order for it to predict the MIDI values for the testing set.
+I plan to train the NN on 75% of the data in order for it to predict the MIDI values for the testing set.
+The remaining data will be reserved for validation (12%) and testing (13%).
 The neural network’s output will be evaluated by the standard metrics for a regression problem (details below).
 This project will include the code to segment the Saarland Music Data as well as the segmented dataset itself.

 ### Benchmark Model